-Alice is an award-winning historian with a keen interest in the digital humanities and extensive research experience in both Canadian and British history.
+Alice is an award-winning historian with extensive research experience across a variety of projects and subject areas.
 She takes pride in producing high-quality work for a broad set of clients, and is proficient in genealogical research, database design, Social Network Analysis and Geographic Information Systems (GIS).
-Alice particularly enjoys bringing together the historical and the digital with each new project.
+Alice is a highly proficient project manager who adeptly organizes and manages large archival projects.

 Nicole Marion-Patola, PhD

 As Director of Litigation and Residential Schools, Nicole is an expert in Indigenous legal claims.
 Nicole oversees projects relating to treaty, land claims, and residential schools research.
 She has authored expert reports for a variety of clients, including the Department of Justice.
 Fluent in both French and English, Nicole has ample experience conducting archival and genealogical research for litigation.

 Emily is an expert project manager and oral historian who oversees Know History's community engagement and fieldwork projects.
 She has more than 10 years of experience conducting oral history interviews and Traditional Knowledge and Land Use Studies across Canada.
 Emily is a formally trained facilitator who adeptly plans and leads workshops and engagement sessions for a wide variety of projects and clients.

 Tom Van Dewark, MA

 As the Director of Digital History, Tom utilizes digital tools to share history in innovative and engaging ways.
 He has spearheaded the creation of numerous digital artifact management tools for our clients, ensuring that communities have complete control over their own stories.
 Tom's work on a series of short documentaries was recognized by the National Council on Public History.